bluenviron/goroslib/README.md

 1. Install Go &ge; 1.12.

-2. Create an empty folder, open a terminal in it and initialize the Go dependency system:
+2. Create an empty folder, open a terminal in it and initialize the Go modules system:
    ```
    go mod init main
    ```